Craving for human connection

-Sometimes, roasters take it for granted to receive delicious coffee.
+Roasters’ days can be so busy that sometimes they lose track of the human aspect of coffee.
 They can be overwhelmed with cuppings and other schedules and lose sight of the fact that someone is working really hard to grow coffee 10,000 kilometers away.

 I think TYPICA can turn this line from producer to roaster to consumer into a circle.
 TYPICA’s involvement in every step of the coffee supply chain is a more sustainable way.”

 “I just love the people in this industry,” Samuel says.
 He has met people with diverse backgrounds and stories.
 His horizons were particularly broadened by a London-based roastery that works to resolve social problems.
 That company runs initiatives to teach roasting skills to those branded as “social outcasts,” such as homeless people and drug addicts, in order to help them to land jobs and turn their life around.